-ToGuard has been around for over a decade as an active player in the home and personal security industry, and are especially known for making great products at great prices.
-The CE41 is one of the latest product offerings from the company designed to offer you all the protection a dash cam offers.
+Vantrue is an active player in the home and personal security industry, and is especially known for making great products at great prices.
+The N2 Dashboard camera is one of the latest product offerings from the company designed to offer you all the protection a dash cam offers.

-The CE41 is a sleek and attractive device that’s hard not to like at first glance.
-It is small, slim, compact and unobtrusive size that won’t block your view or call attention to itself because of its ability to stay hidden.
-The dash cam’s ability to stay discreet is due to its well-built elliptical cylinder compact body as well as its black finish.
+The N2 is a sleek and attractive device that’s hard not to like at first glance.
+It is a small, slim, compact and unobtrusive size that won’t block your view or call attention to itself because of its ability to stay hidden.
+The dashcam’s ability to stay discreet is due to its well-built elliptical cylinder compact body as well as its black finish.
 In the package, you will find a suction mount so you can install it between the rearview mirror and the windshield.

 It features a dual-camera setup so it can capture what goes on in the car as well as the view in front of you.
 The cameras comprise a 170-degree wide-angle front lens and 140-degree cabin lens to capture both what’s in front of you and behind it at the same time.

-While the dash cam has a slot for micro SD card, it doesn’t come with one, so you will need to make a purchase.
-ToGuard says the dash cam works best with memory cards not more than 32 GB.
+While the dashcam has a slot for a micro SD card, it doesn’t come with one, so you will need to make a purchase.
+Vantrue says the dash cam works best with memory cards not more than 32 GB.

-Like most dash cams, the CE41 features the loop recording feature that automatically overwrites the oldest footage so you won’t have to worry about your memory card running out of space.
-The G-sensor locks the current video when the vehicle collides or brakes so it is not overwritten like other footages.
+Like most dash cams, the N2 features the loop recording feature that automatically overwrites the oldest footage so you won’t have to worry about your memory card running out of space.
+The G-sensor locks the current video when the vehicle collides or brakes so it is not overwritten like other footage.

 - Can record audio as well as video